MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-view-table-data.md

 Note the use of `&` when `table=<TableID>` is not located directly after the domain name.

-## View a table object from an AL project in Visual Studio
+## View a table object from an AL project in Visual Studio Code
 You can configure an AL project to view a table when you publish or debug the project (pressing F5 or Ctrl+F5).

 In the `launch.json` file for the project, set the `"startupObjectType"` parameter to `"table"` and the `"startupObjectId"` parameter to the ID of the table.
 For example: